datahub-project/datahub/docs/lineage/dagster.md

 ### Using Dagster Ins and Out

 We can provide inputs and outputs to both Assets and Ops explicitly using a dictionary of `Ins` and `Out` corresponding to the decorated function arguments.
-While providing inputs and outputs explicitly, we can provide metadata as well.
+While providing inputs and outputs, we can provide additional metadata as well.

 To create dataset upstream and downstream dependency for the Assets and Ops, you can use an ins and out dictionary with metadata provided.
 For reference, look at the sample jobs created using assets [`assets_job.py`](../../metadata-ingestion-modules/dagster-plugin/examples/assets_job.py), or ops [`ops_job.py`](../../metadata-ingestion-modules/dagster-plugin/examples/ops_job.py).